grantwinney/pinboard-bookmarks-to-chrome/README.md

 I wrote this extension because I wanted a way to generate bookmarks in [Chrome](https://www.google.com/chrome/browser/desktop/) using Pinboard's "tags".

 ## What This is _Not_
 This is not a two-way 'sync'.
 Bookmarks that you create from within Chrome will not be pushed to Pinboard.
-It's only for retrieving bookmarks _from_ Pinboard (via 'tag') into the Chrome browser.
+It's only for retrieving bookmarks _from_ Pinboard (via tags) into the Chrome browser.

 # Getting the Extension
 Get it from the Chrome store.